A Guide to 13 Most Popular Japanese Language Exams

 The Japanese Computerized Adaptive Test (J-CAT) is an online Japanese exam.
 It is a fast and reliable way to assess your current skills.
 That is why many self-learners, students, and professionals favor it.

 Unlike regular tests with fixed questions, the J-CAT adjusts the difficulty based on your answers.
-Hence, it gives you more personal experience and lets you quickly and accurately weigh your language skills.
+Hence, it provides more personal experience and enables you to quickly and accurately assess your language skills.

 The J-CAT tests four main areas: listening, grammar, vocabulary, and reading.
 The maximum score is 400 points, with each section contributing to the total.